Alice Birch

 Alice Birch (born 1986) is a British playwright and screenwriter.
 Birch has written several plays, including Revolt.
 She Said.
 Revolt Again. for which she was awarded the George Devine Award for Most Promising New Playwright, and Anatomy of a Suicide for which she won the Susan Smith Blackburn Prize.
 Birch was also the screenwriter for the film Lady Macbeth and has written for such television shows as Succession, Normal People, and the Peabody Award-winning miniseries Dead Ringers.

-Life and career

-Early years and education
+Early life and education

 Birch spent the first five years of her life living with her family at the rural commune Birchwood Hall, near Malvern.
 Because her parents were unmarried, they decided to give Alice and her sister the surname Birch after the commune's name.

 At 18, Birch joined the Royal Court Theatre’s young writers programme and spent a three-month unpaid internship in Los Angeles working for the film production company BenderSpink.

 Birch attended Exeter University for her undergraduate degree.